frappe/erpnext_documentation/user/manual/en/stock/delivery-note.md

 Read [Applying Discount](/docs/user/manual/en/selling/articles/applying-discount) for more details.

 ### 3.7 Terms and Conditions
-These are fetched from the Sales Order.
-To know about adding Terms and Conditions, [click here](/docs/user/manual/en/setting-up/print/terms-and-conditions)
+In Sales/Purchase transactions there might be certain Terms and Conditions based on which the Supplier provides goods or services to the Customer.
+You can apply the Terms and Conditions to transactions to transactions and they will appear when printing the document.
+To know about Terms and Conditions, [click here](/docs/user/manual/en/setting-up/print/terms-and-conditions)

 ### 3.8 Transporter Information